 Don’t worry about what it’s stored in.
 Grab all your albums, loose print photos, envelopes, boxes and frames.
 Look for anything with a print photo or print memorabilia.
+You can check out more collectibles and memorabilia here.
 If you’re not sure where you have tucked them, do a room by room search.
 Get your kids involved.
 Take a deep breath and don’t freak out.
 You’re not alone.
 Remember this is just a starting point.

 Step Two: Set up your work space.

 Designate a room or area that can be used for this project.
 If you don’t need your dining room, the table is a great space for spreading out the print photos.
 Don‘t put them in your bedroom because they will be an unwelcome reminder when you’re trying to rest.
 Keep them free of little sticky fingers and areas where they could get spilled on.
 If you don’t have a work table, don’t despair.
 Just use some clean, empty boxes that you have around the house.
 Discount stores like Wal-Mart and Target sell shoe box size containers that work well.
 Then each day when you’re done you can pack up your photos and tuck them out of the way.